storacha/RFC/rfc/github-org-migration.md

 - [x] [DEPRECATED-saturn](https://github.com/filecoin-saturn/DEPRECATED-saturn)

 An historical artefact of an initial Filecoin Saturn implementation.
+It SHOULD be archived.
 It SHOULD NOT be migrated.

 - [ ] [browser-client](https://github.com/filecoin-saturn/browser-client)
 - [ ] [L1-node](https://github.com/filecoin-saturn/L1-node)